Kitware/nrtk/docs/explanations/operational_risk_modules/atmospheric_turbulence.rst

 making it highly variable across operational scenarios.
 This variability makes turbulence a critical friction to assess during robustness testing.

-NRTK's TurbulenceApertureOTFPerturber models these effects using physics-based simulation that accounts for turbulence strength, wind speed, and viewing geometry.
+NRTK's TurbulenceAperturePerturber models these effects using physics-based simulation that accounts for turbulence strength, wind speed, and viewing geometry.
 While it does not capture all aspects of real turbulence (such as anisoplanatic effects), it provides an efficient means to probe model sensitivity to atmospheric degradation during early-stage robustness